Hümaşah Sultan (daughter of Şehzade Mehmed): Early life

+Marriages

 First marriage

 Hümaşah's first husband was Ferhad Pasha.
 He had previously served as second Kapıcıbaşı.
 In 1553, he became the Agha of the Janissaries.
 In 1557-8, he was made the governor of Kastamonu Sanjak, and in 1564, he was made the third vizier.
 The marriage took place in 1566 in the Old Palace.
 The groom, in compliance with the law, walked on foot to the corner of the Old Palace with a scepter in his hand.
 Their palace was located in the precincts of the Old Palace and Bayezid II Mosque.
 The two together had four sons and five daughters, Hümaşah was widowed at Ferhad's death on 6 February 1575.

 Second marriage

 On 25 August 1575, six months after the death of Ferhad Pasha, Hümaşah married Lala Mustafa Pasha.
 Mustafa had been the tutor of her uncle, Sultan Selim II.
 She was his second wife.
 The two together had one son, Sultanzade Abdülbaki Bey.
-She widowed when her husband died on 7 August 1580.
+She was widowed when her husband died on 7 August 1580.